v4viki/WhatMail/README.md

 *Message is being typed on chatbox*

 ![Setup Screenshot](screenshots/Typing.png)
-*Message is being typed on chatbox*
+*Message is being typed and sended on chatbox*

 ---